 Recently paroled from prison, Iry Paret becomes drawn into a tragic conflict involving an ex-convict and their neighbors in this page-turning thriller from New York Times bestselling author James Lee Burke.

-Iry Paret’s done his time -- two years for manslaughter in Louisiana’s Angola State Penitentiary.
+Iry Paret’s done his time—two years for manslaughter in Louisiana’s Angola State Penitentiary.
 Now the war vet and blues singer is headed to Montana, where he hopes to live clean working on a ranch owned by the father of his prison pal, Buddy Riordan.

 James Lee Burke is a New York Times bestselling author, two-time winner of the Edgar Award, and the recipient of the Guggenheim Fellowship for Creative Arts in Fiction.
-He’s authored thirty-eight novels and two short story collections.
+He has authored forty novels and two short story collections.
 He lives in Missoula, Montana.